rumpkernel/rumpctrl/README.md

 For more information about the rump kernel see [http://www.rumpkernel.org/](http://www.rumpkernel.org/)

-Rumprun takes NetBSD program (see Makefile) and compiles it using the NetBSD ABI, and then dynamically opens the compiled program.
+Rumprun takes NetBSD program (see Makefile) and compiles it using the NetBSD ABI.
 The system calls that the program makes are being served by a rump kernel instead of the host kernel.

-Currently tested on Linux and FreeBSD, and should be generally portable.
-On a NetBSD host, there are some issues with constructors not being called.
+Currently tested on Linux and NetBSD, and should be generally portable.
 A good deal of NetBSD utilities will already work (see end of this file for list of ones built out-of-the-box).

 Building